yz3440/gsv-text-scrape/README.md

 ```

 In the folder `geojson`, there are some geojson files that contain the area of interest.
 The `example.geojson` contains the adjacent area of the workshop venue.

+You can also make your own geojson using this webtool [geojson.io](https://geojson.io/).
+You need to modify the code in `1a-sample-coords.py` to use your own geojson file.

 This will sample 25m points in the area and save the results to the database.